-4.2 Unsupported SD Memory Commands
+4.2.2 Unsupported SD Memory Commands

 Several commands required for SD Memory cards are not supported by either SDIO-only cards or the I/O portion of Combo cards.
 Some of these commands have no use in SDIO cards such as Erase commands and thus are not supported in SDIO.
 In addition, there are several commands for SD memory cards that have different commands when used with the SDIO section of a card.
-Table 4-1 lists these SD Memory commands and the equivalent SDIO commands.
-For a complete list of supported and unsupported commands, see Table A-14 and Table A-15.
+Table 4-2 lists these SD Memory commands and the equivalent SDIO commands.
+For a complete list of supported and unsupported commands, refer to Table C- 1 and Table C- 2.

-SD Memory SDIO Comment Command Command CMD0 CMD52 (write to I/O reset in CCCR) The reset command (CMD0) is only used for memory or the memory portion of Combo cards.
-In order to reset an I/O only card or the I/O portion of a combo card, use CMD52 to write a 1 to the RES bit in the CCCR (bit 3 of register 6).
-Note that in the SD mode, CMD0 is only used to indicate entry into SPI mode and shall be supported.
-An I/O only card or the I/O portion of a combo card is not reset with CMD0 CMD12 CMD52 (write to I/O abort) In order to abort the block transfer of data, SD memory use CMD12.
-In order to abort an I/O transaction, use CMD52 to write to the abort register in the CCCR (bits 2:0 of register 6) See 4.8 for details.
+SD Memory Command SDIO Command Comment CMD0 CMD52 (write to I/O reset in CCCR) The reset command (CMD0) is only used for memory or the memory portion of Combo cards.
+An I/O only card or the I/O portion of a combo card is not reset with CMD0 but reset with I/O Reset (by writing 1 to the RES bit (bit 3 of address 6 in the CCCR) by CMD52).
+I/O Reset is invoked after the response of CMD52.
+CMD12 CMD52 (write to I/O abort) In order to abort a block transfer of data, SD memory cards use CMD12.
+In order to abort an I/O transaction, use CMD52 to write to the abort register in the CCCR (bits 2:0 of register 6).
+Refer to Section 4.8 for details.
 CMD16 CMD52 (write to I/O Block Length) CMD16 sets the block length for SD memory.
-In order to set the block length for each I/O function, use CMD52 to write the block length in the FBR CMD2 NONE The CID register does not exist in an SDIO only card CMD4 NONE The DSR register does not exist in an SDIO only card CMD9 NONE The CSD register does not exist in an SDIO only card CMD10 NONE The CID register does not exist in an SDIO only card CMD13 NONE An SDIO only card or the I/O portion of a combo card does not support the same SEND_STATUS (CMD13) protocol the SD memory uses.
-See 4.10.8.
+In order to set the block length for each I/O function, use CMD52 to write the block length in the FBR CMD2 NONE The CID register does not exist in an SDIO only card CMD4 NONE The DSR register does not exist in an SDIO only card CMD9 NONE The CSD register does not exist in an SDIO only card CMD10 NONE The CID register does not exist in an SDIO only card

+SD Memory Command SDIO Command Comment CMD13 NONE An SDIO only card or the I/O portion of a combo card does not support the same SEND_STATUS (CMD13) protocol the SD memory uses.
+Refer to Section 4.10.8.
 ACMD6 CMD52 (write to Bus_Width [1:0] in CCCR) SET_BUS_WIDTH is handled by a write to the CCCR.
-See 4.4 for details.
+Refer to Section 4.4 for details.
 ACMD13 NONE The SD Status register does not exist in an SDIO only card ACMD41 CMD5 SDIO cards and hosts use the IO_SEND_OP_COND Command (CMD5).
-See 3.2 ACMD42 CMD52 In the SD mode, the pull-up resistor on DAT[3] is controlled by writing to the CD Disable bit in the CCCR.
+Refer to Section 3.2 ACMD42 CMD52 In the SD mode, the pull-up resistor on DAT[3] is controlled by writing to the CD Disable bit in the CCCR.
 For Combo Cards, this resistor is enabled unless both the memory and the I/O control registers are set to disable the resistor.
-For details, see section 4.6 ACMD51 NONE The SCR register does not exist in an SDIO only card CMD17, CMD53 I/O block operations use CMD53, rather than memory block
+Refer to Section 4.6 for details.
+ACMD51 NONE The SCR register does not exist in an SDIO only card CMD17, CMD18, CMD24, CMD25 CMD53 I/O block operations use CMD53, rather than memory block read/write commands.